 A disembodied voice called out over a megaphone and everyone funneled clumsily towards Dolores Street.
 As we walked, some people beamed, while others looked defiant and angry.
 Those wearing particularly innovative or gender non-conforming outfits were complemented and cheered on.
 But there were also a lot of people who looked like me.
 People of all different bodies were in jeans and t-shirts – some holding signs that say “smash the cis-tem” or “turn up for trans youth”, but most simply chatting with their friends as they slowly walked down the street.

 Most of the people marching did precisely what I had done – they just showed up.
-I felt a sense of comradery with everyone marching.
+I felt a sense of camaraderie with everyone marching.
 Even though I wasn’t thrilled to be in a mass of people, I was proud of them for being there.
 It didn’t matter that I was questioning where I belonged in this community.
 I couldn’t know what it means to be a trans member of the queer community because there is no one meaning.
-The diversity of the people marching around me were evidence of that.
+The diversity of the people marching around me was evidence of that.

 I hadn’t figured out my place in the queer community, and I didn’t have pride for myself, but I did have pride for my queer community.
 I felt pride through all these people who just came and were.